Ciudad Deportiva metro station

 the Agustín Melgar Olympic Velodrome, and the Palacio de los Deportes (indoor arena).

 The station is elevated and sits in the median of the Viaducto Río Piedad.
 It was opened 26 August 1987.
 The logo for the station represents a player engaged in a Mesoamerican ballgame (a similar logo is used for Metro Deportivo 18 de Marzo on lines 3 and 6).

 In December 2009 a man in his 30s was shot twice in the back next to the station.
 From 23 April to 15 May 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.
+Due to subsidance in Pantitlán, Ciudad Deportiva was temporarily closed.